headdetect/blog/_posts/2014-08-26-how-i-got-my-computer-to-shutdown-via-tasker.md

 - Click ‘+’ and click ‘Net’ and then click ‘HTTP Get’.
 - In the **Server:Port** box, enter `<YourIPAddress>:8080`
 - In the **Path** box, enter your url for the command you would like this task to execute.
 Ex. `/lock`

+If you have any problems (and you just might)/want a new feature please report a bug/feature [here](https://github.com/headdetect/TaskerSlave/issues)

 Enjoy!